Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Set-Management.md

 ### Overview -- Details

 The top part of this tab displays the various standard fields and custom properties associated with the test set.
 Fields (both standard and custom) are grouped under the collapsible headings (marked by orange text and underline) in the screenshot below.
-For instance, all fields regarding dates are grouped together in the "Dates and Times" area.
+For instance, all fields regarding releases are in the "Releases" group and dates are grouped together in the "Dates and Times" area.

+The **Display For** field in the "Releases" section tells you what release execution status results are displaying for the test set.
+This field controls the results for the test set overall and also for its individual test cases.
+This field is read only.
+To change it, you must use the "Display For" dropdown on the list page.

 The Detailed Information section contains the long, formatted description of the test case, as well as any rich text custom fields.
 You can enter rich text or paste in from a word processing program or web page.
 Clicking on the shaded areas of one of these detailed fields will display the rich text toolbar.